 - Employment contracts;

 - Change of control agreements;

 - Severance plans or policies;

 - Discounted stock options;

 - Option agreements where there is discretion to change the exercise price after award or where the grant price is less than fair market value of the stock on the date of grant;

 - Deferred stock unit plans;

-- Restricted stock arrangements;and
+- Restricted stock arrangements; and

 - Any nonqualified deferred compensation arrangement, such as a SERP, Top Hat Plan or directors' plan.

 The penalties to the executive are severe if the documents are not compliant.
 Generally, an executive who participates in a deferred compensation arrangement that is subject to §409A is immediately taxed on the value of the deferred compensation, plus the executive will have to pay a 20% excise tax on the amount that is included in income, as well as a penalty.
 Withholding by the employer is required on the early income inclusion but not on the excise tax or penalty.
-Discounted stock options that are subject to §409A may, under certain circumstances, be cured by a timely written amendment.
+Discounted stock options that are subject to §409A may, under certain circumstances, be cured by a written amendment complying with special transition rules until December 31, 2007.
 Finally, if the executive participates in more than one deferred compensation arrangement, the failure of one arrangement could also cause the other arrangement(s) to fail to comply with §409A.